 Organizations applying for tax-exempt status must submit two applications: First, if they have not previously received an Employer Identification Number, they must apply for one.

 The IRS sometimes recognizes a group of organizations as tax-exempt if they are affiliated with a central organization.
 This avoids the need for each organization to apply for exemption individually.
 A group exemption letter has the same effect as an individual letter except that it applies to more than one organization.
-For more information about group exemption requirements and procedures, see Publication 4573, Group Exemptions.
+For more information about group exemption requirements and procedures, see Publication 4573, Group Exemptions (PDF).